openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 )
 ```

-When `statistics_path` is provided, the specified path is checked first for existing cached statistics.
-If they are found, they are loaded from this path.
-If not, the statistics are computed and saved to this path for future use.
+When `statistics_path` is provided, the system first checks if the specified path exists.
+If it does, the statistics are loaded from this path.
+If the path does not exist, the statistics are computed and saved to this path for future use.

 ### Evaluation results